-- 1. System Representatives shall not solicit any Benefit or Gift, including a Permitted Benefit or Gift, from any source which is a current or prospective Vendor or Consultant of DPFP.
-All Trustees and Key Staff of DPFP shall exercise care in accepting any Permitted Benefit or Gift from any source, particularly those sources which are current or prospective Vendors or Consultants of the System. - 2.
-System Representatives shall not accept a Benefit or Gift that is not a Permitted Benefit or Gift.
-Any Benefit or Gift to a System Representative that is not a Permitted Benefit
+- 1. System Representatives shall not solicit any Benefit or Gift, including a Permitted Benefit or Gift, from any source which is a current or prospective Vendor of DPFP.
+All Trustees and Key Staff of DPFP shall exercise care in accepting any Permitted Benefit or Gift from any source, particularly those sources which are current or prospective Vendors of the System. - 2.
+System Representatives shall not accept from a Vendor or prospective Vendor a Benefit or Gift that is not a Permitted Benefit or Gift.
+Any Benefit or Gift to a System Representative that is not a Permitted Benefit or Gift shall be returned to its source whenever possible or donated to a suitable charitable organization upon its receipt. - 3.
+If a System Representative has a relationship with a Vendor or prospective Vendor (the "Prior Relationship") which predates the System Representative's relationship with DPFP, then the System Representative may disclose to the Board the Prior Relationship and Benefits or Gifts previously received from the Vendor or prospective Vendor (the "Prior Benefits or Gifts") due to the Prior Relationship.
+The Board may determine that future Benefits or Gifts received by the System Representative that are similar to the Prior Benefits or Gifts are the result of the continuation of the Prior Relationship and shall be deemed a Permitted Benefit or Gift and no further reporting obligation shall be required.
+If the Board has deemed a Benefit or Gift from a vendor or prospective